labowitz/DosageCompensatedGeneTherapy/Readme.md

 ```
 ./vcpkg/packages/tiff_x64-windows-static/include
-./vcpkg/packages/tiff_x64-windows-staticx/lib
+./vcpkg/packages/tiff_x64-windows-static/lib
 ```

 should be populated with header and lib files, respectively.

 To build the system, run:

-`cmake -DCMAKE_TOOLCHAIN_FILE=.\vcpkg\scripts\buildsystems\vcpkg.cmake .`
+`cmake -DCMAKE_TOOLCHAIN_FILE=.\vcpkg\scripts\buildsystems\vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static -S . -B ./build -G "Visual Studio 17 2022"`

-This should produce a file called `Analysis.sln` which can be opened with Visual Studio.
-In Visual studio, change the build type from 'Debug' to 'Release' and then use `Build > Build Solution`.
+`cmake --build build --config Release`

-This should then create the files
+This will then create the files

 ```
-./Release/analysisBrain2023-10-30.exe
+./build/Release/analysisBrain2023-10-30.exe
-./Release/analysisBrain2023-11-04.exe
+./build/Release/analysisBrain2023-11-04.exe
-./Release/analysisU2OSHCR2023-07-11_2.exe
+./build/Release/analysisU2OSHCR2023-07-11_2.exe
 ```

-which can be called directly to run the analysis code on the images, provided that this repository is a subdirectory of the Dosage Compensated Gene Therapy magic folder.
+which can be called directly to run the analysis code on the images.
+The files are dependent on the Nd2SDK `.dll` files in the root directory, so these programs should be called from the root.